 Open Access journals have to publish their articles under Creative Commons-licenses, which promote access and re-use of scientific and scholarly research.
 The presence of a Creative Commons license on a copyrighted work answers the question, “What can I do with this work?”

 Creative Commons (CC) licences aim to make creative works more freely available than is possible through traditional copyright.
 The idea is that works, such as publications, can be copied and distributed more easily or that others can elaborate on them – this can be hugely beneficial to science.
 Creative Commons offers various free licences that copyright holders can use to regulate the use and distribution of their work.

 When publishing with an Open Access journal, at some point you will be asked under which CC-licence you would like your article to be published.
 There are a number of different Creative Commons licences.
-However, EUR mandates her researchers to opt for the CC-BY license when possible.
-In keeping with the spirit of Open Access, CC-BY fully realizes the potential of Open Access to transform knowledge into an effective tool for education and research.
-Note that funders can also set requirements when it comes to licenses.
+In keeping with the spirit of Open Access, CC-BY fully realizes the potential of Open Access.
+We believe that the greatest societal good is possible when people are free to re-distribute scholarship and to create derivative works.
+This is why EUR recommends the CC BY license, under which others may re-use your work, on condition that they cite you.
+Note that funders can also set requirements when it comes to open licenses.

 |License designation||License name||What does this mean for you as an author?|

 |Attribution||The most liberal of the CC licences apart from CC0 Public Domain Dedication.
 This licence allows others to distribute, remix, tweak, and build upon a work – also commercially – provided they credit the author for the original creation and clearly indicate that changes were made to the work, if any.|

 |Similar to CC BY; however, others must licence new creations under identical terms.
 Therefore, all new works reusing (parts of) such work will need to carry the same licence and any derivatives will also allow commercial use.|